Set up your Mac Pro

 Sign in with your Apple ID: Your Apple ID consists of an email address and a password.
 It’s the account you use for everything you do with Apple—including using the App Store, Apple TV app, Apple Books, iCloud, Messages, and more.
 It’s best to have your own Apple ID and not share it.
 If you don’t already have an Apple ID, you can create one during setup (it’s free).
 Sign in with the same Apple ID to use any Apple service, on any device—whether it’s your computer, iOS device, iPadOS device, or Apple Watch.
 See Apple ID on Mac.

 Store files in iCloud: With iCloud, you can store your content—documents, photos, and more—in the cloud, and access it anywhere you go.
 Be sure to sign in with the same Apple ID on all your devices.
-To set this option later, open System Preferences and sign in with your Apple ID if you haven’t already.
-Click Apple ID, click iCloud in the sidebar, then select the features you want to use.
+To set this option later, open System Settings and click “Sign in with your Apple ID” in the sidebar, if you haven’t already.
+After you sign in, click your Apple ID in the sidebar, click iCloud, then select the features you want to use.
 You can also choose to use iCloud Keychain to save your passwords during setup.
-To learn more, see Access your iCloud content on your Mac Pro.
+To find out more, see Access your iCloud content on your Mac Pro.

 Screen Time: Monitor and get reports on the use of your computer.
 For options and details, see Screen Time on Mac.